Chronically Ill? Wow, you must be SO Brave.

 Being brave isn’t the absence of fear.
 Being brave is having that fear but finding a way through it.Bear Grylls

 Do you think of yourself as brave?
 I never have.
 Growing up, I was always afraid of bugs, needles, heights, and oh so much more.
 Okay, I’m still afraid of all of those things, but I’ve gotten a lot better with needles!
 Let’s just say, I’ve never been the epitome of brave.

 When I picture someone who’s brave, I picture a first responder.
 A veteran.
 A surgeon.
 A teacher (all those kids?!
 Whoah, that’s brave!).
 Someone who does difficult or terrifying things because they want to help others.
 Yet, since my Mulitple Sclerosis diagnosis, many people have told me how brave they think I am.
 If you are newly diagnosed or even going through changes with your MS (like always), download this helpful guide from the MS Society.

 Can I get a refund on this body?!
 It’s defective!

 Uh, me?
 Nope, I think you’ve got the wrong girl.
-Mulitple Sclerosis isn’t something I chose, and doctors don’t even know why it happens yet.
+Multiple Sclerosis isn’t something I chose, and doctors don’t even know why it happens yet.
 I don’t want this disease, and I don’t think I deserve admiration for living my life with something I wouldn’t wish on my worst enemy.

 Sharing about my treatments and my life with MS on social media is something I do to help raise awareness for the National Multiple Sclerosis Society.
 And, I do it to help others will invisible illness to know that they’re not alone.
 I appreciate the never-ending support all of my friends and family give me.
 But, I’ll be honest, while I appreciate them telling me that I’m ‘brave’ and ‘inspiring’, I usually don’t feel like I am.